Tonouewa-kefil/BitwiseCoding/README.md

 ## Goal

+'''
-''' The goal is to pratice bit manipulation in coding in order to perform efficient operations while coding.'''
+The goal is to pratice bit manipulation in coding in order to perform efficient operations while coding.
+'''